Nstamour-art/XogotDocs/Documentation.docc/Manual/2d/introduction_to_2d.md

 @Image(source: "2d_editor_viewport.png")

-Similar to 3D, you can use the tabs below the workspace selector to change between currently opened scenes or create a new one using the plus (+) button.
+Use the dropdown menu below the workspace selector to change between currently opened scenes or create a new one using the plus (+) button.
 The left and right docks should be familiar from :ref:`editor introduction <toc-editor-interface>`.